 3. I Wanted To Call Him My Partner, Not My Boyfriend

-When Jesse first started calling me his partner, I didn't feel like it was deserved.
+When Jacob first started calling me his partner, I didn't feel like it was deserved.
 We hadn't even been together that long — wasn't that something only gay couples and people who'd been together years were allowed to say?
 But the word "boyfriend" didn't seem to fit him either.
 "My man," felt right, but a bit awkward for introductions.